-If you are planning to travel by train to Matsumoto from Tokyo on the JR Chuo Line, it is a perfect opportunity to visit Japanese wineries, whisky distilleries and sake breweries.
+If you are planning to travel by train from Tokyo to Matsumoto on the JR Chūō Line, what I like to call the Nomikaidō, it is a perfect opportunity to visit Japanese wineries, whisky distilleries and sake breweries.

 To experience Japan’s premier winery region, where the locals have been dedicated to the art of winemaking for over 140 years, your first stop has to be JR Enzan Station:

 Full-Day Walking Tour of Japanese Wineries